Rashes

 (e) metal tags; (g) trunks and panties; (h) shoes or hose. |

-The guidelines in the Prevention section are really the key to minimizing your eczema or dry skin, but there are medications and other products that help further.
+The Dos and Dont in the Prevention section are really the key to minimizing your eczema or dry

-- Hydrocortisone is an anti-inflammatory
+- Hydrocortisone is an anti-inflammatory steroid cream.
+Its

 reactions which trigger eczematous rashes, and can speed healing of inflamed and cracked